yanzihan1/-tensorflow-ABNE-An-Attention-Based-Network-Embedding-for-User-Alignment-Across-Social-Networks/README.md

 Experimental comparison：(We have done a number of experiments and take the average value such as train ratio10%, p@1-p@30)

-time in other experiments:  java:  56min    tensorflow-gpu: 27min
+time in other experiments:
+java:  56min

+tensorflow-gpu(1.14.0): 27min
 Accuracy in other experiments：+0.004 ~ +0.012